-The geologic and biologic diversity of the region's volcanic ecosystem come alive under your feet as you explore the Arenal Volcano National Park with a local guide.
+The geologic and biologic diversity of the region's volcanic ecosystem come alive under your feet as you explore the closest private reserve to Arenal Volcano with a local guide.
 As you hike past, learn about the flora and fauna that flourish beneath the cone of this active volcano and gaze up the slope for views of the lava flow that still oozes from its conical peak.

 Explore the secrets of flavorful Costa Rican cuisine during your cooking lesson.
 After an introduction to traditional Costa Rican food and techniques, join the chef in the kitchen where you will help prepare the ingredients for your meal, assist the chef with cooking and learn to properly garnish each dish.
 Then enjoy the fruits of your labor!
 You'll leave with recipes that you can put to use impressing friends and family back home.

 Horseback Ride, Río Frío Boat Trip, Manuel Antonio National Park, Community Service Project in Sarapiquí, Monteverde Canopy Tour and Hanging Bridges, Jauri Tropical Farm, Cultural Exchange with Local Students, Sarapiquí Homestay, Costa Rican Cooking Lesson, Arenal Volcano

 This itinerary is the starting point for your tour, but it’s not set in stone.
 If there are days you would like to change, or specific places you’d like to go, we can work with you to create a personalized program that fits the needs of you and your students.